Check out our province-wide Virtual Heritage Fair!

 Important Dates!

-April 24 - deadline to submit projects to the Virtual Heritage Fair & High School Heritage Challenge!
+April 29 - deadline to submit projects to the Virtual Heritage Fair!

-June 5 - Virtual Heritage Fair & High School Heritage Challenge winners announced!
+May 26 - Virtual Heritage Fair winners announced!

 The Regional Heritage Fair includes the opportunity to: